opensearch-project/sql/docs/user/ppl/cmd/ad.rst

 Example2: Detecting events in New York City from taxi ridership data with non-time-series data
 ==============================================================================================

-The example trains a RCF model and use the model to detect anomalies in the non-time-series ridership data.
+The example trains an RCF model and uses the model to detect anomalies in the non-time-series ridership data.

 PPL query::